12 Things About Feature Driven Development Agile Methodology

 FDD is an Agile Methodology or a lightweight method for producing software.

-FDD Agile Methodology combines a quantity of best practices identified by the CMS and Web Development industry into a cohesive entity.
+FDD Agile Methodology combines a quantity of best practices identified by the CMS website development industry into a cohesive entity.

 These methods are motivated by a perspective of functionality or features that is client-valued.
 Its foremost objective is to produce material, functional software frequently in a convenient way according to the Agile Manifesto principles.